vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/06_kAlAdhvaprakAshanam.md

 The first half and the last half of the truti is considered as 'rest' (visranti)[^80] because it is beyond the influence of time.
 However, the intermediate fifteen tuṭis make up one fortnight.

+[^80]:

+    There are two places of 'repose' (viśrānti), composed of half of a tuṭi each.
+They are in the center of the heart and at the end of the twelve' (dvādaśānta), free from the changing effects of time.
+Both locations are the junctions of prāṇa and apāna.
+The time unit for each of them is one tuṭi:
 </details>

 ### दिननिशे